jnnganga/jnnganga/README.md

 - 👋 Hi, I’m @jnnganga
-- 👀 I’m interested in python, JavaScript
+- 👀 I’m interested in  JavaScript
-- 🌱 I’m currently learning Django DRF, NextjS, tailwind and postgres DB.
+- 🌱 I’m currently working on Next JS application
 - 💞️ I’m looking to collaborate on open projects.
 - 📫 How to reach me Email info@gaochao.co.ke